About Independent College Counselors, and About Me

 Why work with MSquared College Counseling and Mark Moody

 My background is the differentiator.
 After nearly 20 years as a Director of College Counseling at well-known independent college prep schools around the US and overseas, and 5 years as an admission officer, I draw on a wealth of experience.
-I have individually counseled more than 750 students on their path to college, and I’ve visited well over 200 campuses around the world.
+I have individually counseled more than 800 students on their path to college, and I’ve visited well over 200 college and university campuses around the world.
 I have supported annual cohorts of applicants to a wide range of colleges, with a front-row seat to the details of their changing admission processes.

 I am familiar with high schools, curricula, and colleges in cities around the world, and have lived and worked in Houston, Seattle, Denver, the Bay Area, Shanghai, and Upstate New York.